joaolucas6/joaolucas6/README.md

 ### About me

+- 🧑‍🦱: My name is João Lucas

 - 💻: I'm a back-end developer

-- 🌱: Studying technology anytime and trying to increase even more
+- 🌱: Studying technology everyday and trying to increase even more

 - 🌎: From Brazil 🇧🇷